vuejs/docs/src/guide/render-function.md

 }
 ```

-For component VNodes we need to pass the children to `h` as an Object rather than an Array.
+For component VNodes, we need to pass the children to `h` as an Object rather than an Array.
 Each property is used to populate the slot of the same name:

 ```js
 render() {